frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 };
 ```

-Fetching webmentions occurs only in production.
+- Fetching webmentions occurs only in production.

-According to my Eleventy log, running this JavaScript costs 924ms last time I run which is a lot when you're in development therefore this code ensures to use cache when in development.
+- Fetched webmentions are cached.
+- If there are cached data, it fetches data from `lastFetched`.

+This is brilliant, but I wanted to try [`eleventy-cache-assets`](https://github.com/11ty/eleventy-cache-assets) for more versatility.

 #### Swap the cache implementation with [`eleventy-cache-assets`](https://github.com/11ty/eleventy-cache-assets)